 Canine skin cancer is a prevalent issue, with an estimated one in four dogs developing some form of skin cancer during their lifetime.
 While all dogs can benefit from wearing sun protection, certain breeds are more prone to skin cancer due to their thin fur and light-colored noses.
 These breeds include Dalmatians, Boxers, Bull Terriers, Whippets, and Pit Bulls.

 To ensure proper protection for these breeds and any dog that spends time outdoors in the sun, it is important to apply sunscreen specifically formulated for dogs.
-When you want choose sunscreen for your furry friend, opt for ones that cannot contain zinc oxide or para-aminobenzoic acid (PABA).
+When choosing a sunscreen for your furry friend, opt for ones that do not contain zinc oxide or para-aminobenzoic acid (PABA).

 As these ingredients can be harmful if ingested by the dog.
 Additionally, make sure to choose a waterproof formula so that it doesn't wash off easily when your dog goes for a swim or sweats under the hot sun.